 If you've read through our Getting Started With Accounting guide, you should be somewhat familiar with the concept of accounting transactions in Farmbrite.
 Essentially, you'll add income and expense transactions to your accounting system, which will then total to a profit or loss.
 These transactions are used for many aspects of accounting.
-They create your charts and graphs, populate your accounting categories, and eventually flow into your P&L Statement, Cash Flow, and other financial reports.
+They create your charts and graphs, populate your accounting categories, and eventually flow into your P&L Statement, Cash Flow, Tax Summary, and other financial reports.
 The first step towards all those is to create your transactions.

 Transactions can be added in three ways.